istarendil/crawler/README.md

 ![crawler](https://user-images.githubusercontent.com/107052856/199168370-a2930d46-5c04-4585-90a6-cc77716fefe0.jpeg)
  <br>
 The reinforcement learning algorithm used for the robot to find a sequence of actions that provide locomotion by its own is known as [**Q-learning**](https://es.wikipedia.org/wiki/Q-learning).
 The agent starts by executing random movements with his arm and when some sequence manages to mobilize the platform, the robot receives a positive reward.
-It is the repetition of this reward process that allows the robot to strengthen the movements that give it consistent movement and ignore the ones that do not.
+It is the repetition of this reward process that allows the robot to strengthen the movements that give it consistent locomotion and ignore the ones that do not.

 ![policy](https://user-images.githubusercontent.com/107052856/199168945-4ae1d700-5b0c-4bb4-9215-6672626eb882.gif)